NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Introduction

-\subsection{Related work}
+\subsection{Related Work}

-Traditional CSI feedback methods primarily relied on codebook-based techniques~\cite{code_csi} and compressed sensing (CS) approaches~\cite{cs_csi,cs_csi2}.
-Codebook-based methods, deployed in 5G systems through Type I and Type II codebooks, utilized pre-designed codebooks known to both transmitter and receiver.
-Upon estimating the downlink CSI at the user equipment (UE), the quantized index of the optimal precoding matrix was computed based on the CSI and codebook, then fed back to the transmitter.
-However, the performance of codebook-based methods was fundamentally limited by the codebook size, which became prohibitively large in XL-MIMO systems due to both the dramatically increased number of antennas and the complex spatial characteristics of near-field channels.
-In contrast, CS-based approaches compressed CSI through linear projections and reconstructed the original channel information by exploiting the inherent sparsity characteristics arising from limited local scatterers in the propagation environment.
+Traditional CSI feedback methods primarily relied on codebook-based techniques\cite{code_csi} and compressed sensing (CS) approaches\cite{cs_csi,cs_csi2}.
+Codebook-based methods, deployed in 5G systems through Type I and Type II codebooks, employ pre-designed codebooks shared between the transmitter and receiver.
+Upon estimating the downlink CSI at the UE, the quantized index of the optimal precoding matrix is computed based on the CSI and the codebook, and then fed back to the transmitter.
+However, the performance of codebook-based methods is fundamentally limited by the codebook size, which becomes prohibitively large in XL-MIMO systems due to the dramatically increased number of antennas and the complex spatial characteristics of near-field channels.
+CS-based approaches compressed CSI through linear projections and reconstructed the original channel information by exploiting the inherent sparsity characteristics arising from limited local scatterers in the propagation environment.
 In near-field environments, however, rich scattering breaks the sparsity assumption, and the iterative reconstruction algorithms incur substantial computational overhead.

-To overcome these limitations, deep learning-based solutions emerged as promising alternatives for CSI feedback.
-CsiNet~\cite{csinet} and its variants~\cite{csinet1,csinet2,csinet3,csinet4,csinet5,csinet6} achieved significant success in far-field environments by learning data-driven representations that outperformed CS-based methods across various compression ratios, maintaining effective beamforming gains even at extremely low compression ratios where CS methods failed.
-However, CNN encoders with fixed receptive fields struggle to capture the spatial variations of near-field CSI, and CNN decoders have limited capability to model long-range dependencies.
-ExtendNLNet~\cite{nf_cf_wcl} introduced Non-Local blocks~\cite{nonlocal} to capture broader spatial features, but its convolutional backbone still cannot fully exploit long-range dependencies and spatial downsampling benefits, leading to high computational cost in fully connected layers.
+To overcome these limitations, deep learning-based solutions have emerged as promising alternatives for CSI feedback.
+CsiNet\cite{csinet} and its variants\cite{csinet1,csinet2,csinet3,csinet4,csinet5,csinet6} achieved significant success in far-field environments by learning data-driven representations that outperform CS-based methods across various compression ratios, maintaining effective beamforming gains even at extremely low compression ratios where CS methods failed.
+However, convolutional neural network (CNN)-based encoders with fixed receptive fields struggle to capture the spatial variations of near-field CSI, and CNN-based decoders have limited capability to model long-range dependencies.
+ExtendNLNet\cite{nf_cf_wcl} introduced non-local blocks\cite{nonlocal} to capture broader spatial features, but its convolutional backbone still struggled to fully exploiting long-range dependencies and benefit from spatial downsampling, resulting in high computational cost in the fully connected layers.